Infant Nanny Resume Example

 Certifications make a night nanny resume stand out.
 CPR and First Aid are must-haves.
 Most families want proof you know how to handle emergencies.

 I also recommend Newborn Care Specialist or Postpartum Doula certifications.
-These show you have specialized training for newborns, which is a huge plus for parents.
+These show you have specialized training for newborns, which is a huge plus for parents and can be emphasized further in a cover letter.

 You can find these courses online or in-person.
 Some programs, like the Newborn Care Solutions course, take just 20-40 hours to complete.
 This investment pays off big time.